Everglades National Park: Endangered and threatened animals

 Thirty-six federally protected animals live in the park, some of which face grave threats to their survival.

 In the United States, the American crocodile's only habitat is within South Florida.
 They were once overhunted for their hides.
 They are protected today from hunting but are still threatened by habitat destruction and injury from vehicle collisions when crossing roads to reach waterways.
 About 2,000 crocodiles live in Florida, and there are roughly 100 nests in the Everglades and Biscayne National Parks.
-Crocodiles populations in South Florida have increased as has the number of alligators.
+Crocodile populations in South Florida have increased as has the number of alligators.
 Crocodiles were reclassified from "endangered" to "threatened" in the United States in 2007.

 The Florida panther is one of the most endangered mammals on earth.
 About 230 live in the wild, primarily in the Everglades and the Big Cypress Swamp.
 The biggest threats to the panther include habitat destruction from human development, vehicle collisions, inbreeding due to their limited gene pool, parasites, diseases, and mercury poisoning.

 Four Everglade species of sea turtle including the Atlantic green sea turtle, the Atlantic hawksbill, the Atlantic loggerhead (Caretta caretta), and the Atlantic ridley (Lepidochelys kempii) are endangered.
 Also, the leatherback sea turtle (Dermochelys coriacea) is threatened.
-Numbers are difficult to determine, since males and juveniles do not return to their birthplace; females lay eggs in the same location every year.
+Numbers are difficult to determine, since males and juveniles do not return to their birthplace.
+Females, however lay eggs in the same location every year.
 Habitat loss, illegal poaching, and destructive fishing practices are the biggest threats to these animals.

 The range of the Cape Sable seaside sparrow is restricted to Everglades National Park and the Big Cypress Swamp.
-In 1981 6,656 Cape Sable seaside sparrows were reported in park boundaries, but surveys over 10 years documented a decline to an estimated 2,624 birds by 2002.
+In 1981, 6,656 Cape Sable seaside sparrows were reported in park boundaries, but surveys over 10 years documented a decline to an estimated 2,624 birds by 2002.
 Attempts to return natural levels of water to the park have been controversial; Cape Sable seaside sparrows nest about a foot off the ground, and rising water levels may harm future populations, as well as threaten the locally endangered snail kite.
 The Everglades snail kite eats apple snails almost exclusively, and the Everglades is the only location in the United States where this bird of prey exists.
 There is some evidence that the population may be increasing, but the loss of habitat and food sources keep the estimated number of these birds at several hundred.

 The West Indian manatee has been upgraded from endangered to threatened.
 Collisions with boats and habitat loss are still its biggest threats.